Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/cyber_incident_response.md

 ### First Task: Respond to Malware Attack

-WIth that in mind, my task a Information Security Analyst was to first triage the malware threat and figure out what infrastructure was compromised; and second, to alert via email the respective team so as to kickstart incident response.
-For this, I was provided an [excel document](https://github.com/Rafael-Santamaria-Ortega/Telstra-internship/blob/main/Task%201_2%20-%20Firewall_Infrastructure%20List%20(1).xlsx) with a dashboard, a list of firewall logs, and a list of the company's infrastructure with their priorities and stakeholders.
+WIth that in mind, my task a `Information Security Analyst` was to first `triage` the malware threat and figure out what infrastructure was compromised; and second, to alert via email the respective team so as to kickstart incident response.
+For this, I was provided an [excel document](https://github.com/Rafael-Santamaria-Ortega/Telstra-internship/blob/main/Task%201_2%20-%20Firewall_Infrastructure%20List%20(1).xlsx) with a dashboard, a list of `firewall logs`, and a list of the company's infrastructure with their priorities and stakeholders.

-After analyzing the logs and the list I concluded that the affected infrastructure was the 'NBN connection', as the logs revealed an unusual http request that exploited a [zero day vulnerability](https://spring.io/security/cve-2022-22965) of the Spring Framework to impair the service.
+After analyzing the logs and the list I concluded that the affected infrastructure was the `NBN connection`, as the logs revealed an unusual http request that exploited a [zero day vulnerability](https://spring.io/security/cve-2022-22965) of the `Spring Framework` to impair the service.
 Then, I wrote an email to the nbn team notifying them of the incident:

 "
 From: Telstra Security Operations